-Inbound Marketing ExplainedApril 30, 2019
+Inbound Marketing for Schools ExplainedApril 30, 2019

 A note from Digistorm: This post was originally published in March 2018.
 We’ve updated it to include more valuable, relevant content and more recent statistics.

 Inbound marketing is an ultra-common term that’s often thrown around in the digital world.
 You've probably come across in in various marketing blogs and strategy templates.
 It's risen in popularity over the past few years because, well, it works.

 Inbound marketing refers to the practice of attracting customers through company-created content, which ultimately will draw leads to the business naturally.
 This means that you don’t have to vie for the attention of consumers through pushy, outdated tactics (more on that in a minute).